If you don’t have an annual fundraising plan in writing, you’re not alone.

 Fundraising goals are a critical part of your annual fundraising plan.

-When there’s no targeted result, it’s tough to know when you’ve crossed the finish line.
+When there’s no clear target, it’s tough to know when you’ve crossed the finish line.

 But, what if you’re not sure what your fundraising goals should be?